What are the key differences?

 One of the key features of our Shopify app, Builder Theme Studio, is the ability to build pages via our drag-and-drop visual editor.
 As such, Theme Studio often gets compared to Shopify page builder apps -- but it's so much more!
 This post explains how and why.
 To keep it simple, since there are many page builder apps in the Shopify app store, we've decided to focus on comparing Builder Theme Studio to a popular one, Shogun Page Builder.

-Builder Theme Studio integrates deeply with your Shopify theme and storefront, enabling you to accomplish many things that just aren't possible with Shogun, or any other page builder app.
-We'll dive into more details below, but ultimately Builder lets you do a few critical things faster and better:
+Builder Theme Studio integrates deeply with your Shopify theme and storefront, enabling you to accomplish many things that just aren't possible with Shogun, or any other page builder app, such as:

 A page builder app lets you build pages, of course!
 There are several page builder apps in the Shopify app store and there are some nuanced differences, but they all have a few things in common:

 Builder Theme Studio combines the deep integration of a theme editor with the ease of drag-and-drop page building along with powerful optimization features.
 It's very similar to a digital experience platform (DXP).